TG-C for Knee Osteoarthritis

 The trial requires that you stop taking NSAIDs (non-steroidal anti-inflammatory drugs) 14 days before starting and steroidal anti-inflammatory or biologic therapy medications 2 months before starting.
 Chronic narcotic use is also not allowed.

-Is TG-C safe for humans?
+Is there any evidence suggesting that TG-C is likely to be safe for humans?

 MJ